SymbolNotFound/.github/profile/README.md

 recent matches.
 Is defined in a game-agnostic way and compatible with OpenAuth ID servers to provide ACLs across any arbitrary game definition or game state representation.
-Clients do not need to know how the metadata and replay data are stored, only how to retrieve and parse it as described in `ggdl-api`.
+Clients do not need to know how the metadata and replay data are stored, only how to retrieve and parse it as described in `gel-api`.
 This is the reference implementation for database-related operations in the API.

 ### [ggp-games]